soymadip/portfolio/notes/java/0. CW/march-1.md

 ```

 ---
-## define fields and methods in a class
+## Define Fields and Methods in a Class
 Fields are variables, and methods are functions inside a class.

 ```java